oneminch/Notes/Databases.md

 ##### One-to-Many (1:N)

 - One record in a table can be associated with multiple records in another table.
+- Foreign key always goes in the "many" side table.
+- No `UNIQUE` constraint on foreign key (allows duplicates).
 - The most common type of relationship.
 - e.g. One user can place many orders.